Solar Pump

 Description/ Specification of Solar Pump

-Solar pumps are driven by electrical energy generated by photovoltaic cells applying the principle of photo electricity and using sunrays incident on them.
-Large number of solar cells are connected together in solar panels, and in turn a number of solar panels combine to form a solar array.
-The more sunshine the panels receive, the more electricity they produce.
-The electricity so generated is used to drive water pumps which lift the water from a source like a pond /river or well and send it up to the point of consumption .
-They can be used for irrigation, storage, cleaning, washing or any other use.
-Since electricity is generated only when sunlight is available, any surplus electricity can be stored in a battery bank and later drawn from it as and when required.
-Alternatively , water can also be stored in an overhead tank and used later.
-The electric current produced by solar energy is DC or direct current.
-If the pump to be driven is also DC , then no conversion is required.
-Otherwise, it has to be converted into AC power using an inverter.
-A controller is used in the circuit which is placed between the Solar panel and pump.
-It serves multiple purpose like starting and stopping of the pump, protecting the pump in case of low water level etc. Advantages of Solar pumps: Since they run on solar energy, they do not produce any harmful exhaust like diesel driven pumps.
-As compared to grid power driven pumps, they do not need any connection to local grid , which can be costly and cumbersome in case of remote areas.
-Also, they are more reliable as grid power is often not available or do not always offer proper voltage , frequency etc. Since the Solar panels have no moving parts, they require very little maintenance, except for the occasional cleaning.
-Another advantage is that solar panels generate the maximum power during summer days when the need for water is also maximum for both agricultural and non-agricultural purposes.
-While solar pumping systems are costlier to install, their operating cost is much lower.
-Size and type Of solar pumps: The size of solar pump depends on factors like quantity of water to be pumped, the height over which it is to be lifted, and the distance over which it is to be transported up to the point of consumption or local storage.
-The amount of pumping power required, and the available solar incidence will determine the size of the solar array.
-For low power consumption, DC pumps are more suitable.
-In that case DC power can directly be consumed.
-Addition of a battery bank also creates provision for storage of electricity for use later during evening hours.
-However, for larger irrigation projects, centrifugal pumps of higher capacity which are normally driven by AC power, are more suitable.
-In that case, cost goes up as inverter is also required.
-Solar pumps can be of submersible type or surface type.
-Submersible solar pumps lift the water over a height from an underground source like a well or a borehole.
-They can typically lift water up to a height of 50 meters.
-Surface pumps can pump water from sources like pond, River, shallow well etc, which does not require much lifting power.
-Solar water pumps are an ecofriendly, cost effective , and easy to operate alternative to conventional pumps.
-They are beneficial for agriculture, domestic, and animal husbandry purposes particularly in rural areas.
-Below are listed some companies in India who offer these pumps.
+Solar pumps work with the energy of electrical power generated by photovoltaic cells based on the photoelectricity law and through the use of sunrays incident on them.
+Several solar cells are combined in solar panels and multiple solar panels combine to form a solar array.
+The more sunlight the panels receive, the more electricity is produced.
+The energy thus generated is channeled into running water pumps, which draw the water from a reservoir like a pond/river or well upwards to where it is to be utilized.
+They can be used for irrigation, storage, washing, cleaning, or any other use.
+Since electricity is only generated when sunlight is present, any surplus electricity can be stored in a bank of batteries and utilized later whenever required.
+Alternatively, water may also be stored in an over-head tank and utilized subsequently.
+Solar energy generates electric current in the form of DC, or direct current.
+If the pump to be driven is also DC, then there is no conversion required.
+Otherwise, it must be converted into AC power by an inverter.
+A controller is used in the circuit, which falls between the pump and the solar panel.
+It performs several functions, i.e., starting and stopping the pump, protecting the pump if there is low water level, etc. Advantage of Solar Pumps: As they run on sun power, they do not emit any poisonous exhaust like diesel pumps.
+In contrast to grid power pumps, they don't need any connection to the local grid, which costs money and is inconvenient in the case of remote areas.
+In addition, they are more reliable, since grid power is often not available or does not give good voltage, frequency, etc. Since the solar panels have no moving parts, they require minimum maintenance, except for occasional washing.
+Another advantage of another kind is that solar panels generate maximum power on sunny days in summer when water demand is also maximum for agricultural as well as non-agricultural purposes.
+Even though the cost of installation of solar pumping systems is more, their operating cost is much less.
+Nature and size of solar pumps: The size of the solar pump will depend on factors like the quantity of water to be pumped, the height at which it has to be lifted, and the distance it has to be raised to the point of ultimate use or local storage.
+The solar array size will be determined by the available solar incidence and the amount of pumping power required.
+For low power, DC pumps are used.
+In that case, DC power can be directly harnessed.
+Installation of a battery bank also leaves room for electricity storage for use later during evening hours.
+However, for larger irrigation systems, larger capacity centrifugal pumps, usually driven by AC power, are used.
+Then the expense rises as an inverter is required also.
+Solar pumps are either of the submersible or the surface type.
+Submersible solar pumps bring water up above a height from an underground point like a borehole or a well.
+They can typically pump water up to a height of 50 meters.
+Surface pumps are employed for lifting water from sources like ponds, rivers, shallow wells, etc., where heavy lifting power is not needed.
+Solar water pumps are an economical, eco-friendly, and low-maintenance substitute for traditional pumps.
+They are applied to agricultural, household, and animal husbandry requirements, particularly in rural regions.
+Some Indian companies that offer these pumps are given below. #solarpumps DECLARATION: TEXT CONTENT IN THIS PAGE IS AI GENERATED

 SiteLock